pixeloven/pixeloven/NOTES.md

         * Mount each package in isolation to test for issues
         * Plus all the options one can have
     * Reach 90-100% unit test coverage
-    * Create custom tslint / eslint extension to match our specifications (new repo might be best for this one)
-        * "tslint:latest",
-        * "tslint-config-prettier",
-        * "tslint-eslint-rules",
-        * "tslint-react",
-        * "tslint-react-hooks"
     * Generators
         * create generator for library
         * create generator for addon